Skip to main content

 Operations or agency leads

-They connect checked work to the next system or handoff.
+They connect checked work to the next system or delivery path.

 What the first useful pass looks like